mkstp/tukey/index.md

 ## The Tukey Keyboard Layout

+Named after the famous statistician John Tukey, (pronounced too-key).
+This layout is designed for a minimum 48key, multi-layered, QMK compatible ortholinear keyboard like the Planck.

 ![image](letters_layout.png)

+The Tukey layout does away with the assumption that each letter/symbol occupies only one position on the keyboard.
+At the base layer for example, the letters 'O', 'R', 'L', and 'T' appear twice.
+There is also the addition of a dedicated 'REPEAT' key in the top left corner of the keyboard.
+This duplication of select letters, and the data driven princples that support it's design, is what inspired the name 'Tukey'.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.